GreptimeTeam/greptimedb/grafana/README.md

         greptime_pod: frontend
 ```

-__Grafana config__
+__2. Grafana config__

-Create a Prometheus datasource in Grafana before using this dashboard.
-We use datasource as a variable in Grafana dashboard so multiple environments are supported.
+Create a Prometheus data source in Grafana before using this dashboard.
+We use `datasource` as a variable in Grafana dashboard so that multiple environments are supported.

+### Usage

+Use `datasource` or `greptime_pod` on the upper-left corner to filter data from certain node.